At least Batman v. Superman: Dawn of Justice had conviction.

 The best sequences in the movie are ones that also feel the most manipulative.
 When Superman finally returns (to the classic John Williams fanfare, no less, quoted by Danny Elfman along with his own 1989 Batman theme), Cavill is finally allowed to smile and inhabit the fun character he always should be.
 That wonder quickly fades as it becomes clear nobody behind the scenes has any greater understanding of the character than when Snyder made him snap Zod’s neck in Man of Steel.
 Sure, the blue in his uniform is lighter, the smile is bigger and his desire to save civilians is all there, but he’s still used as a big, powerful brute.
 There’s just not enough of Superman interacting with any of the other characters or making decisions or inspiring them.
 He’s a plot device at the end and nothing more.
 It’s a true shame.

 It is true that I expect a lot from these movies, but I do not feel like I expect too much from them.
 2017 might be the best year in superhero cinema, a year in which such films took legitimate risks and worked to differentiate themselves more than any other.
 Logan, Guardians of the Galaxy Vol. 2, Spider-Man: Homecoming, Wonder Woman and Thor: Ragnarok are all among the best the genre has ever produced.
 It’s a shame Justice League can’t join them and is instead such a bloated, broken blight.

 With Batman v.
-Superman, we knew Snyder was the man in charge – the person whose vision, though faithfully executed, just wasn’t up to expected standards.
+Superman, we knew Snyder was the man in charge – the person whose vision, though faithfully executed, just wasn’t successful.
 With Justice League, there’s a whole host of cooks in the kitchen to blame, and somehow that feels even worse.